 150 W 17th St.

 In New York, where there is always something going on, I was fortunate enough to have something going on.
 My good friend and fellow blogger, Veziah of Jamasia Eats, invited me to go to the Rubin Museum of Art for their Friday night events, that includes K2 Lounge DJ set and a gallery tour.
 I love being to exposed to different cultures, so I was way too excited to go.

-The Rubin Museum of Himalayan Art is relatively small compared to the major museums in NYC but not lacking in quality of the varied pieces, which I found out change quite often.
+The Rubin Museum of Himalayan Art is relatively small compared to the major museums in NYC but not lacking in quality of the varied pieces, which I found out that are changed quite often.
 It varies from religious art and paintings to artifacts and modern art exhibitions.
-Its spread out in five floors of pieces but at the time two were closed for renovations.
-But there was so much packed in to the floors that were available to us, you didn’t fell like you were missing out.
+It’s spread out over five floors of pieces but at the time two were closed for renovations.
+But there was so much packed into the floors that were available to us, you didn’t fell like you were missing out.
 The only problem for me was the guards were so numerous that I couldn’t sneak a lot of flash photography, so the picture quality is lacking.

 The music was excellent and so was the menu.
 We shared all the plates, the food was plated beautifully and delicious.
-First plate was the perfectly cooked charred octopus, drizzled in olive oil and garlic, followed by warm pita with a decadent chicken foie gras and chutney.
+The first plate was the perfectly cooked charred octopus, drizzled with olive oil and garlic, followed by warm pita with a decadent chicken Foie gras and chutney.

 After we were sufficiently stuffed and had wandered the museum, we left to search for an after dinner drink of hot sake.
 We made it to a small Thai restaurant called Rin Thai nearby and had a carafe.
 Definitely a cool night with an awesome friend.